timolinn/pathfinder/README.md

 # Pathfinder

-A star algorithm implemented in Python and Rust.
+A star algorithm implemented in Rust and Python.